-Balboa Stories is an art walk which uses locative media, olfactory art, digital audio and printed ephemera to take the participant on a narrative journey through Balboa Park.
+Balboa Stories is an art form that uses the media, olfactory art, digital audio and printed ephemera to take the participant on a narrative journey through Balboa Park.

 Charmaine Banach and I asked San Diegans if they had smell memories of Balboa Park - the sense of smell being a powerful memory trigger.
 The stories they were told are intimate, and often strange, slices of life: a perverse sports injury, a blissed-out drug trip, a romantic tryst gone awry.
-As opposed to taking a historical tone these stories are more like something you overhear at a bar - "fish stories” and "shaggy dog stories.”
-Charmaine and I tried to preserve the stories’ spoken word form by digitally recording the narrative as told by the person who experienced it.
+Charmaine and I tried to preserve the stories' spoken word form by digitally recording the narrative as told by the person who experienced it.